What is FinTech?

 The group opted for a Guernsey-based fund because the use of blockchain has already been approved by the Guernsey authorities.

-The ID Register was officially launched from its base in Guernsey in September 2016.
+The ID Register (TIDR) was officially launched from its base in Guernsey in September 2016.

 The ID Register provides a secure online portal onto which LPs can create and upload their due diligence profiles for free.
 They can then choose to connect that profile to anyone who needs their DD such as banks, legal firms, fund managers and other counterparties.